Matcha Info

 *

-This quote from the US National Health Institute’s database illustrates the amount of antioxidants in Matcha green tea and its potential demonstrated at the celluar level within the human body.
+This quote from the US National Health Institute’s database illustrates the amount of antioxidants in Matcha, and potential it offers demonstrated at the celluar level.

 _________________________________________________________________